Dillant–Hopkins Airport: History

 1954 saw Northeast Airlines begin its air freight service out of the airport, six years after air freight service first began there.
-Mohawk Airlines joined Northeast Airlines flying out of Keene, making the city the first in the state to be served by two airlines which offered flights to New York, Albany, Boston, and Lebanon, NH.
+Mohawk Airlines joined Northeast Airlines flying out of Keene, making the city the first in the state to be served by two airlines, offering flights to New York, Albany, Boston, and Lebanon, NH.
 The runways were extended in 1956, and night lighting and other improvements were installed in 1958.
 By the second half of 1958 Keene had become the third largest city in the state to offer passenger service and the second largest to offer air freight service.

 In May 1961 Mohawk ceased serving Keene with the DC-3 and switched to the larger, more modern Convair 440 for its passenger service into the airport.
 With the ability to carry 54 passengers, the Convair 440 became one of the largest aircraft to land at Dillant–Hopkins at the time.
 From 1962 to 1963 further additions were made to the airport, perhaps brought about by the new passenger planes.
 In 1964, Northeast Airlines was operating nonstop service to New York John F. Kennedy Airport with four-engine Douglas DC-6B propliners in addition to other flights to other destinations operated with DC-3 aircraft.
 Northeast then began the first turboprop service to Keene with the 48-passenger Fairchild Hiller FH-227 in 1966.
 The first turboprop arrived in September after a fifty-minute flight from New York John F. Kennedy Airport (JFK); the arrival in Keene was greeted by 500 people which included city officials and airport personnel.
 By 1969, Northeast was operating up to seven departures a day from the airport with the FH-227 propjet, with nonstop flights to New York LaGuardia Airport, Lebanon, NH, and Montpelier/Barre, VT.

 In 1967 the FAA recommended a $1.8 million series of improvements which would include further extending the runways, the construction of a control tower, improved buildings, and other facilities.
 The recommendation was brought on by increased activity at the airport and nearly 24,000 aircraft operating out of the airport on a yearly basis.
 Also in 1967 both Northeast and Mohawk Airlines began to study routes that would include flights to Chicago from Keene.
 Mohawk was operating Fairchild Hiller FH-227 turboprop service into the airport in 1967 with nonstop service to Albany (ALB) and Worcester (ORH) with one-stop service to Boston (BOS) and Syracuse (SYR) as well as no change of plane flights to Cleveland (CLE).
 However, by 1972 Mohawk had turned all of its Keene service over to Executive Airlines, a Boston-based commuter air carrier which in turn was operating nonstop flights to Albany and Worcester with one-stop service to Boston.